 The reality

 The job market is tough right now.
-You're competing against 100+ people for decent roles.
+You're competing against dozens of other qualified candidates for decent roles.

 AI tools can help, but only if they actually save you time on the hard part - the research.